-Please ask all questions you may have about an assignment on the day before the assignment is due.
+Please ask all questions you may have about an assignment by 11:59 PM the day before the assignment is due.
 Any questions asked after that time may not be answered in time for you to make changes to your work.